-'Property damage' typically requires injury to or loss of use of tangible property.
+Property damage typically requires injury to or loss of use of tangible property.
 Therefore, the mere risk of future damage is generally insufficient to constitute property damage.
 Similarly, it is generally held that the inclusion of a defective component in a product, standing alone, does not constitute property damage.
 Numerous other allegations of harm or potential harm to property have generally been deemed to fall outside the scope of covered property damage, including the following:

 - injury to intangible property (such as computer data);

-- · injury to goodwill or reputation;
+- injury to goodwill or reputation;

 - · pure economic loss; and

-- · diminished property value.
+- diminished property value.

-However, it should be noted that although economic loss is not equated with property damage, courts may use a policyholder's economic loss as a measure of damages for property damage where physical damage is found to exist.
+However, although economic loss is not equated with property damage, courts may use a policyholder's economic loss as a measure of damages for property damage where physical damage is found to exist.